Pregnancy Multivitamins and Formulas

 It is obvious that a lot is asked of a woman's body during and around pregnancy.
 Therefore, it is important that her condition remains good.
 Also, the unborn child depends on what the mother takes in for nutrients and building blocks.
 Therefore, things like nutrition, lifestyle and adequate sleep are crucial.
 Unfortunately, it is not always possible to create the most optimal conditions.

 Pregnancy sickness, for example, can negatively affect nutrient status.
 There are nutritional supplements specifically formulated to provide support during this period.
-In fact, the Basic Prenatal is Thorne's best-selling product in the United States.
+In fact, the Thorne Basic Prenatal is Thorne's best-selling product in the United States.
 Furthermore, the Dutch Nutrition Center (Voedingscentrum) points out the importance of getting enough vitamin D, iodine, calcium, iron and omega-3 during pregnancy.

 With regard to iodine, the RIVM began a study in early 2023 to determine the amount of iodine in the bodies of pregnant women and whether it is sufficient.
 Indeed, the UMCG reported in late August 2022 that it has been found that we are getting less and less iodine through our diet.
 Iodine is important for the neurological development of the fetus.